gitpython-developers/GitPython/fuzzing/README.md

 ```

 > [!TIP]
-> The `build_fuzzers` command above accepts a local file path pointing to your gitpython repository clone as the last
+> The `build_fuzzers` command above accepts a local file path pointing to your GitPython repository clone as the last
 > argument.
 > This makes it easy to build fuzz targets you are developing locally in this repository without changing anything in
 > the OSS-Fuzz repo!